The EU potato sector - statistics on production, prices and trade

 Values and prices

-Potatoes were traded mainly on the EU internal market: France, the Netherlands and Germany were the leading traders
+Potatoes were traded mainly on the EU’s internal market: France, the Netherlands and Germany were the leading traders

 The EU is a net exporter of seed and main crop potatoes and the Netherlands was the leading trader

-Processed potatoes (mainly frozen chips and crisps) were worth EUR 9.4 billion, or 1.1 % of the overall value of EU food and beverage industry output.
-Processing is concentrated in six countries
+Processed potatoes (mainly as frozen chips and crisps) were worth EUR 10 billion in 2017, or 1.5 % of the overall value of EU food industry output

-Besides being consumed directly and traded as a raw commodity, potatoes are processed into four main types of product: frozen potatoes, dried potatoes, prepared or preserved potatoes, and potato starch (see Table 9).
-The overall value of EU processed potato production reached EUR 9.4 billion in 2015, or 1.1 % of the value of production of the whole European food and beverage industry.
-With shares of 41.0 % and 40.5 %, crisps and frozen chips were the most important products in terms of value of production.
+Besides being consumed directly and traded as a raw commodity, potatoes are processed into four main types of product: frozen potatoes, dried potatoes, prepared or preserved potatoes, and potato starch (see Table 7).
+The overall value of EU processed potato production reached EUR 10.0 billion in 2017, or 1.5 % of the value of production of the whole European food industry.
+Frozen chips and crisps were the most significant products in terms of production value

 The statistical information presented in this publication is drawn from the Eurostat database, available at the Eurostat website.